 Public community garden programs are generally administered by the community development or parks department.
 In Seattle the city-wide community gardening program is under the Department of Neighborhoods.
 Other gardening programs involve public and private schools and other institutions.
 Some jurisdictions are changing policies to encourage residents to plant vegetables and other edible foods and allow a limited number of farm animals, such as chickens in the city.

-Community Garden Programs
+Local Community Garden Programs

 Interlocal Agreements and Contracts